kbialek/deye-inverter-mqtt/README.md

 The service can optionally read inverter settings.
 This feature may be useful when you dynamically modify active power regulation factor.
 Enable it by adding `settings` metric group to `DEYE_METRIC_GROUPS` env variable.

 ### Writing inverter settings
 It is possible to modify selected inverter settings over MQTT.
-At the moment only active power regulation factor is supported.
-This feature is disabled by default.

 | Setting                 |                             Topic                              | Unit | Value range | Feature flag                           |
 | ----------------------- | :------------------------------------------------------------: | ---- | :---------: | -------------------------------------- |